vmdlab/vmdlab/_pages/home.md

 Our current research interests include but are not limited to: computer vision and machine learning, including but not limited to image/video synthesis (GAN), style transfer,  vision and language, image recognition, debiasing, transfer learning and deep learning.

-We want to be able to build the perfect instruments to answer the scientific questions we deem most important (see [Research](research), [Publications](publications).
+We want to be able to build the perfect instruments to answer the scientific questions we deem most important (see [Research](research), [Publications](publications)).

 <!--
 **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**